feather-design-system/feather-design-system/docs/Components/Elevation/README.md

 ## Examples

 `@featherds/styles` has predefined elevation mixins that allow you to define an elevation to an element.
-The mixin is exposed through `@featherds/styles/mixins/elevation` and takes in one of the following numbers as a parameter: `0, 1, 2, 3, 4, 6, 8, 12, 16, 24`
+The mixin is exposed through `@featherds/styles/mixins/elevation` and takes one of the following numbers as a parameter: `0, 1, 2, 3, 4, 6, 8, 12, 16, 24`

 <Styles-ElevationMixin />